-The key challenge of this project laid in the search of the car ordering apps’ best patterns for the new product.
+The key challenge of this project lay in the search for the car ordering apps’ best patterns for the new product.
 After studying a dozen popular solutions, we figured out the features used most often and by many users.
 They are

 - home screen with preferred addresses,

 - car category selection with a fixed price,

 - a clear indication of the car selected,

 At the same time, the service had to include a unique bonus system.
 A passenger receives bonuses after each ride and can use them for a discount ride or share with a friend.

 For the most effective search for a solution, we held regular workshops with the client’s team.
 Their involvement in the design work allowed us to build a relationship of trust, receive instant feedback, and make changes faster.